Overview ↑ Back to top

 The Food and Drug Administration (FDA) imposes a number of federal regulations for hemp-derived products, including CBD.
 The FDA regulates food, drugs, and cosmetics, and these regulations can carry criminal and civil penalties, so they’re important to understand before opening a store.
 For example, the FDA prohibits CBD in foods, beverages, and supplements, and it requires all products to be labeled properly.
 The FDA also prohibits therapeutic claims about the benefits of CBD on the mind or body, as CBD is not an FDA-approved drug.

-Local laws ↑ Back to top
+Local laws within the United States ↑ Back to top

 Local laws in certain states or cities can be more or less strict than federal law.
 Be sure that your products are legal to sell in the location of your store and of your customers.

-The US Postal Service and other shipping services have their own rules about shipping CBD.
+All international shipping services have their own rules about shipping CBD.
 Check with your shipping provider before mailing CBD or other hemp-derived products.

 Taxes ↑ Back to top